m1k1o/shop-search/README.md

 *callback* - Function that returns products.

 ## Return value
-A new array with each shop with products being the result of the callback function.
+A new object / array (as eshop_rules) with each shop with products being the result of the callback function.
 ```js
 {
     shop1: [